 If you want to secure someone’s loyalty, blow past their expectations.
 To give you an idea, perhaps you told your contact you’d get them tickets to your annual industry event.
 And you do — but in addition to the tickets, you also arrange a private meet-and-greet with a speaker you know they look up to.

-4. Follow through on your commitments
+4. Follow through on your commitments.

-Do your best to meet every due date and commitment.
+I know it sounds simple, but do your best to meet every due date and commitment.
 Maybe you said you’d send an email connecting them to your contact by Friday.
 It’s 6 p.m., and you know they’re not checking their inbox until Sunday morning — but that doesn’t mean you can wait.
 Every time you keep your word, you bolster your trustworthiness.

-5. Provide exclusive perks
+5. Provide exclusive perks.

 Make your customers feel good.
 Tell them you’re grateful for their business, ask what you can do to make them happy, give them discounts, and, if possible, send them swag.
 Everyone loves being treated like they’re special.